jlaura/PyHAT/docs/users/installation.rst

 Installation
 ============

 We assume that you have a default Python environment that is already configured on your computer and you wish to install PyHAT into that environment.
-If you would like to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) or [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) to keep PySAT isolated from your main installation, please follow instructions at the linked resources.
+If you would like to create a [virtualenv](https://virtualenv.pypa.io/en/stable/) or [conda environment](https://conda.io/docs/user-guide/tasks/manage-environments.html) to keep PyHAT isolated from your main installation, please follow instructions at the linked resources.

 There are two ways that you can install PyHAT into your environment.